Adaptive Internal Models: Explaining the Oculomotor System and the Cerebellum

 \section{Introduction}

-This paper presents a control-theoretic model of the oculomotor system, including the interactions between the brainstem and the cerebellum.
+This report presents a control-theoretic model of the oculomotor system, particularly the vestibulo-ocular reflex, gaze fixation, and the smooth pursuit system, and including the interactions between the brainstem and the cerebellum.
+Parts of this report have been published in an IFAC conference paper \cite{IFAC20} and as an IEEE TAC paper \cite{MEBTAC20}.

 We show that developments on adaptive internal models \cite{MARINO11,NIKIFOROV98,SERRANI00,SERRANI01} provide a compelling framework to explain this system.
-We obtain a model that is simple yet is able to explain more behaviors than previously proposed models - our simulations reproduce over fifteen oculomotor experiments.
+We obtain a model that is simple yet is able to explain more behaviors than previously proposed models.
 In addition, we make a proposal about the function of the cerebellum.
 A computational model of the cerebellum is one of the great open problems of neuroscience today.
-Our model suggests that the cerebellum embodies adaptive internal models of persistent, exogenous signals observable through error signals arriving at the cerebellum.
+Our model suggests that the cerebellum embodies adaptive internal models of persistent, exogenous disturbance and reference signals observable through the error signals arriving at the cerebellum.

 Control theory has been well accepted as a mathematical basis to explain motor control systems for many decades.
-A number of control-theoretic models of the oculomotor system, in particular, have been proposed in \cite{GLASAUER03,POLA02,ROBINSON86,YOUNG63,YASUI75,ZHANG01}, among others.
-However, these models are limited in the behaviors they capture, and further, certain behaviors such as the so-called predictive capability of the oculomotor system have not yet been accurately modeled.
+A number of unified control-theoretic models of the oculomotor system, in particular, have been proposed in \cite{GLASAUER03,POLA02,ROBINSON86,YOUNG63,YASUI75,ZHANG01}, among others.
+However, these models are limited in the behaviors they capture, and further, certain behaviors such as the so-called predictive capability of the smooth pursuit system have not yet been fully characterized.
 Meanwhile, since the 1990's neuroscientists have explored internal models as a means to explain the function of the cerebellum.
-There is as well mounting interest in the control community, as witnessed by a session on internal models in neuroscience in the 2018 IEEE Conference on Decision and Control.
+And there is mounting interest in the control community, as witnessed by a session on internal models in neuroscience in the 2018 IEEE Conference on Decision and Control.
 Despite mounting interest in both communities, a computational model of the cerebellum that includes the internal model principle has never been formalized, to date.
-In sum, to the best of our knowledge, we present here the first control theoretic model of the oculomotor system and the cerebellum that incorporates the internal model principle \cite{IMP75,IMP76}.
+In sum, to the best of our knowledge, we present here the first control theoretic model of the oculomotor system and the cerebellum that incorporates the internal model principle of control theory \cite{IMP75,IMP76}.